A fast algorithm for Stallings foldings over virtually free groups: Introduction

 One result that is not shown in this paper is that the folded graphs we produce are canonical.
 The reason for this is that the most sensible approach to this problem involves Bass-Serre theory, and this is already done in \cite{kapovich_foldings_2005}.
 It is only a matter of translating between the two approaches.

-In \cite{kharlampovich_stallings_2017}, a folding algorithm that solves the membership problem for (relatively) quasiconvex subgroups of (relatively) hyperbolic groups is given and provides yet another solution to the membership problem for virtually free groups.
+In \cite{kharlampovich_stallings_2017}, Kharlampovich, Miasnikov, and Weil, give a folding algorithm that solves the membership problem for (relatively) quasiconvex subgroups of (relatively) hyperbolic groups.
+This provides yet another solution to the membership problem for virtually free groups.
 However, the generality of this method precludes straightforward running time analyses.

+Using deeper techniques from formal language theory in the vein of the Muller-Schupp theorem \cite{muller_groups_1983}, Silva, Soler-Escrivà, and Ventura in \cite{silva_finite_2016} construct so-called Stallings sections, which in turn give rise to automata that solve the subgroup membership problem.
+This result is very close to our main result, Theorem \ref{thm:main}.
+The main difference is that we rely on an explicit decomposition of a virtually free group as the fundamental group of a graph of finite groups.
+For a fixed virtually free group it is shown in \cite{silva_finite_2016} that such an automaton can be constructed in in time $O(n^3 \ln^*(n))$ (see Remark \ref{rmk:logstar}.)
+They also show that the existence of Stallings sections characterizes virtually free groups.

-More recently, in \cite{lohrey_subgroup_2021}, a polynomial-time algorithm for the membership problem in $\GL{2,\mathbb Z}$, where elements are represented by power words, is given.
+Still more recently, Lohrey in \cite{lohrey_subgroup_2021}, gives a polynomial-time algorithm for the membership problem in $\GL{2,\mathbb Z}$, where elements are represented by power words.
 This result is complementary to the result in this paper in the following way.
 In Section \ref{sec:gl2z}, where we prove Theorem \ref{thm:intro}, we consider the complexity of representing matrices as products of generators from a fixed generating set.
 For example, using the notation of Section \ref{sec:gl2z} the matrix is equal to $E^{-1024}$ which, in this paper, we would represent by fully writing out for a total of $4\times 1024=4096$ symbols.
 Writing numbers in binary (or decimal) provides exponential compression and the polynomial time algorithm in \cite{lohrey_subgroup_2021} can read the input $M$ as $(a^{-1}eb^{-1}e^{-1})^{\texttt{10000000000}}$ (the exponent is written in binary) which only requires 16 symbols.
 Thus, in spite of running in polynomial time, the algorithm in \cite{lohrey_subgroup_2021} will provide an exponential speedup to the membership problem for certain inputs and contexts.
 One example of this is when we fix an upper bound on the number of matrices that generate our subgroups.

 Although proving this is beyond the scope of the paper, it should be apparent to an expert that the folding algorithm we present also amounts to constructing the 1-skeleton of a core of a covering space $\rho: Y \to X$ (as in \cite{stallings_topology_1983}) corresponding to our subgroup, where $X$ is the graph of spaces (see \cite{scott_topological_1979}) constructed from a graph of finite groups.